island-is/island.is/apps/services/university-gateway/README.md

 ## Worker

-The worker handles scheduled tasks such as fetching programs and courses from university APIs and updating the database.
+The worker handles scheduled tasks like fetching programs and courses from university APIs and updating the database.

 ### Running Locally

-Start the worker locally using:
+Start the worker with:

 ```bash
 yarn nx run services-university-gateway:worker